dimangite/dimangite.github.io/README.md

 - 🔭 I’m currently working on Smart Manufacturing System using Spring Boot, AngularJS and Apache Kafka.
-- 🌱 I’m currently learning Deep Learning Machine Learning.
+- 🌱 I’m currently learning Deep Learning and Machine Learning.

 Thanks for visiting.